You may also like..

 Chillimon Ginseng Pophaks

-Spicy and warm, our Chillimon Ginseng Pophaks add some heat to your snack roster with light bites with a hint of paprika and chilli.
-The perfect healthy alternative to crisps or popcorn but far healthier with added superfoods too.
+Spicy and warm, our Chillimon Ginseng Pophaks add some heat to your healthy snack roster.
+Made from popped lotus seeds and flavoured with a hint of paprika and chilli, these low-calorie vegan snacks are low in saturated fats.
+Pophaks are the perfect alternative to crisps or popcorn, but far healthier with added superfoods and wholesome ingredients.

 Add (£3.99)